mhevery/qwik-i18n/README.md

 We think that the best approach is to use a hybrid approach.

-1. During development, use runtime translation.
+1. During development, use runtime translation to make the development easy, and not require extra build steps.
 2. During production use:
    - compile time translation for code sent to the browser.
 It is important for the user experience to be fast only the compile-time approach can provide the best user experience.
    - runtime translation for server code.
 Because lazy loading is not of concern on the server, a simpler runtime approach is used.
 This results in a single binary that needs to be deployed to the server.